MarcoIeni/release-plz/website/docs/config.md

 By default, release-plz populates the changelog of a package with commits containing changes in files of the package directory.
-You can use this field to include commits that belong to other packages.
+You can use the `changelog_include` field to include commits that belong to other packages.
 For example, the changelog of the `release-plz` package of this repository includes commits of the `release_plz_core` package, because they affect the `release-plz` package, too.